project-solvo/solvo/server/docs/Upload.md

 #### Request

-- File of image to be uploaded
+- `File`: File of image to be uploaded

 #### Response 401